uark-photon-team-01/photon/DATABASE-README.md

 - `id` (INTEGER, PRIMARY KEY): Unique player ID - **must be unique**, no duplicates allowed
 - `codename` (TEXT, NOT NULL): Player's chosen codename/username

 **Note:** The application does **NOT** modify the database schema.
-It only performs SELECT, INSERT, UPDATE, and DELETE operations on existing tables.
+It only performs normal row-level operations on the existing table and does not change the schema.
+In normal app flow, it uses SELECT and INSERT; DELETE is only for targeted cleanup/testing.

 ### 4. **Set up database permissions (if needed)**